lexay/egs-bot/README.md

-### A few words about the dev and how this all started
+### A few words about how this all started
-Hi, I'm Alex.
-And this is my first big project.
+This is my first big project.
 It was intended for a friend who did not want any free release from EGS slipping behind his ears.

 I started it as a total noob, and as the project grew and I got more skilled